 The city’s hotels report ‘everything sold out’ year after year in the high season, but Málaga is well visited all year round, which is why many have also opened their eyes to the investment opportunities of buying a property in Málaga.
 The popularity of tourist apartments has soared in the last couple of years.
 Since 2019, the supply of these accommodations has increased by 25%, according to data provided by the Association of Professionals of Tourist Housing and Apartments of Andalusia (AVVA).

 In addition, the housing market has performed better since the pandemic than in many other southern European countries.
 It also helps that the lifestyle is unlike anywhere else, and the investment possibilities are endless – whether you are interested in new developments, building your own dream home from scratch or resale homes with true Andalusian charm.

 Are you visiting Málaga and want to fully enjoy the beautiful view of the city and the Mediterranean Sea?
 Enjoy a drink on some of the city’s most amazing roof terraces while the sun goes down behind the horizon.
 Check out the 10 best rooftop bars in Málaga!

 How to buy a ticket to the Picasso Museum

-You can easily buy your entrance to the museum itself, but you save both time and money by buying entrance in advance via the Picasso Museum’s ticket booking.
-The museum often holds concerts and other activities in the courtyard on the weekends, so keep an eye on the activity calendar when booking your ticket if you want an experience beyond the usual when visiting Málaga’s most popular museum.
-There is also a café here, so you can have a cup of coffee and a bite to eat.
+You can easily buy your entrance to the Picasso Museum at the museum, but you save both time and money by buying it in advance via the Picasso Museum’s ticket booking.
+The museum often holds concerts and other activities in the courtyard on the weekends.
+Therefore, it is a good idea to keep an eye on the activity calendar all year round if you want an experience beyond the usual when visiting Málaga’s most popular museum.
+There is also a café at the museum where you can have a nice cup of coffee and a bite to eat.